yuqing-zhou/yuqing-zhou.github.io/_pages/about.md

 ---
 ## About Me

-I am a PhD student in Computer Science at George Mason University.
-I am interested in Trustworthy AI.
-My recent work focuses on mitigating spurious correlations and debiasing machine learning models to enhance robustness.
+I am a PhD student in Computer Science at George Mason University, working with Prof. [Ziwei Zhu](https://zziwei.github.io/).
+Before that, I earned my master’s degree from the University of Michigan, with a focus on computer vision, and my bachelor’s degree from Southeast University.

+My research focuses on trustworthy machine learning, and interpretable machine learning, and causal inference in AI.
+Feel free to drop me an email if you share similar interests or would like to collaborate.

 <div style="background-color: #f0f8ff; padding: 10px; border-radius: 5px; font-weight: bold; text-align: center;">
   I am actively seeking a research internship for Summer 2025.
 </div>

+## Research Interests

+ I am broadly interested in Trustworthy AI.
+Currently, I focus on the following areas:
+ - **Robust Machine Learning**: Machine learning models often rely on shortcuts based on spurious correlations, which limits their generalizability and leads to failures.
+My research focuses on mitigating these issues through debiasing and enhancing model robustness.
+ - **Knowledge/Model Editing**: Model editing is an efficient way to update the knowledge stored within models.
+However, existing methods often struggle with questions that require multi-hop reasoning.
+I am interested in understanding why these limitations arise and exploring solutions to address them.
+ - **Causal Inference in Models**: I am particularly interested in exploring how machine learning models can perform causal inference.
+My long-term goal is to enable models to go beyond correlation-based reasoning and develop a true understanding of cause-and-effect relationships.

 ## Education